uhi22/Ioniq28Investigations/EPCU_ElectronicPowerControlUnit/readme.md

 #### Shift Paddles

 Pins 3H and 3J are at ~4.75V if nothing is connected.
 When adding a pull-down of 1k, they fall to 0.82V.
-They may connect to switches to ground in the steering wheel paddles.
-Connecting them to ground does not change anything obviously on CAN.
-Most likely they have resistors for plausibilization.
+They connect to switches on the steering wheel paddles.

+3H is connected to the right paddle, "decrease recuperation".
+The switch is connected to vehicle ground.
+Unpressed infinite resistance.
+Pressed 202 ohm.

+3J is connected to the left paddle, "increase recuperation".
+The switch is connected to vehicle ground.
+Unpressed infinite resistance.
+Pressed 202 ohm.

 #### Motor Angle Position Sensor